- Math Circle Diaries, Year 1: A Complete Curriculum

 - by Anna Burago

 Anna (Ania) Burago, is the founder and lead teacher of Prime Factor.
-She is a software developer and a mathematician with a long-time passion for math circles.
+She is a math professional, software developer and a book author with a long-time passion for teaching.
 In her classes, she combines the rich traditions of the Russian-style mathematics for gifted children with her experience of teaching extracurricular math in a US classroom.

 Anna grew up in Russia, in St. Petersburg.
-Her passion for math dates back to her school years in Russia.
-Anna was an enthusiastic math circle student who grew into an enthusiastic math circle teacher.
+Her interest for math dates back to her school years in Russia.
+She was an enthusiastic math circle student who grew into an enthusiastic math circle teacher.

 Luba Malkina got her Masters degree in Mathematics and Statistics from Saint-Petersburg State University, Russia.

 Luba developed an online interactive elementary school math curriculum for Reasoning Mind, Inc and worked for Perfection Learning, Inc, creating the electronic math textbooks for middle and high school students.
-This summer, Luba taught Summer Challenge Math Topics at Robinson Center for Young Scholars at University of Washington.
+Luba taught Math Challenge and Math Stretch summer courses at Robinson Center for Young Scholars at University of Washington.

 Luba is a lead teacher for elementary and middle school math circles at Prime Factor.